Accessing the tools

 If you have any issues accessing the tool please email email@example.com

 The national PLICS Portal is a new tool which allows users to analyse patient-level costing information.

 The portal connects nationally collected PLICS data with hospital episode statistics (HES) data to enable in-depth benchmarking of costs, patient outcomes reporting, patient-level activity analysis, patient pathway analysis and more.
 It has been developed as part of our costing transformation programme (CTP).

-The PLICS Portal was launched in October 2017.
-We will continue to develop it to include data from more trusts and extend its functionality.
+The portal was relaunched in December 2018 with new designs and features to make it easier and quicker for users to analyse their patient-level costing information.
+We will continue to develop the portal to extend its functionality.
 We welcome your feedback on the portal and how it could be improved.
 Please contact firstname.lastname@example.org